 The <meta> tag usually contains a single attribute.
 Attributes always look like this: attribute="property".
 They contain information that gets applied to the tag, such as styling or identification.
 In this case, the meta tag contains an unusual attribute, the charset="utf-8" attribute.
-This does some complicated stuff which we don't want to explain now, but we'll explain it much later.
-If you want to find out now, just click here.
+This does some complicated stuff which we don't want to explain here, but if you want to find out, just click here.

 <title> is quite an interesting tag.
 It tells the browser what text to put in the little title section above the website.
 On this page, it looks like this: You can put any text you want inside it.

 Finally, the <body> tag contains the actual page.
 What you can really see.
 Text, images, videos and more.
 All of these go inside the body, and therefore it's the section we'll be focusing on the most.

 Great question!
 For now, we just need one last tag: <h1> defines a header (a large piece of text).
 The number at the end (1 by default) can be anything between 1 and 6.
 The number determines the size of the header, 1 being the largest and 6 the smallest.

 Finally, you get to make something!